 The distribution map should provide information about the actual occurrences of the habitat, which should preferably be based on the results of a comprehensive national mapping or inventory of the habitat wherever possible (see the Guidelines).
-If field data on actual occurrences of the habitat are not sufficient, modelling and extrapolation should be used whenever feasible.
+If field data on actual occurrences of the habitat are not sufficient, modelling and extrapolation should be used whenever feasible 13.
 The distribution map will be composed of grids with both the actual (mapped) and presumed habitat occurrences.

-The distribution map will consist of 10x10 km ETRS89 grid cells in the LAEA (EPSG:3035) projection.
-The gridded dataset will consist only of the 10-km grid cells where the habitat is recorded or estimated as occurring; the use of attribute data to indicate the presence or absence of a habitat in a grid cell is not permitted.
-The period over which the distribution data were collected should be included in the metadata, following the INSPIRE guidelines.
-The technical specifications for distribution maps are given on the Reference Portal.
+The distribution map will consist of 10x10 km ETRS89 grid cells in the LAEA (EPSG:3035) projection14.
+The gridded dataset will consist only of the 10-km grid cells where the habitat is recorded or estimated as occurring; the use of attribute data to indicate the presence or absence of a habitat in a grid cell is not permitted..
+The technical specifications for delivering spatial information are given on the Reference Portal and the Reporting Manual.